vtardia/md2epub/README.md

 The template parser library is [RainTPL](http://www.raintpl.com).

+More info on PHPMaster's article [Building ePub with PHP and Markdown](http://phpmaster.com/building-epub-with-php-and-markdown/).

 ## Installation

 Copy the application directory in a shared path (eg `/usr/local`) and create a link to `bin/md2epub`.